Moment map for coupled equations of K\"{a}hler forms and curvature: moment map picture for coupled equations with curvature

 Moreover, the moment map is given by

 where $z=\dfrac{\bar{S}}{2}-c_{10}\alpha_1-c_{11}\alpha_2$, and we choose $d=\alpha_1$ such that $c_{20}\alpha_1-c_{21}\alpha_2=0$.

 The last part is obvious. \end{proof} Hence we get the same moment map equation for the K{\"a}hler Yang-Mill's equation with $G=U(1)$ case (see \cite{AGG13} for general).
 As a remark, we can easily generalize it into $U(1)^n$ case.
-We can generalized this moment map by considering the following equation: Define That is, $f\in \map(X,Y;p)^+\cap\map(X,Y;q)^+$.
-Then $\cYM_{pq}$ is closed under the action of $\ham(X,\omega_X)\times\ham(Y,\omega_Y)$, and the map is the moment map for
+We can generalized this moment map by considering the following equation: